notifhy/frontend/privacy.md

 description: "TEST"
 permalink: /privacy/
 ---
-# Privacy Policy - January, 17th 2021
+# Privacy Policy - January 17th, 2022

 Attituding built the NotifHy app as a Free app.
 This SERVICE is provided by Attituding at no cost and is intended for use as is.